Codecademy/docs/content/uiux/user-pain-points/user-pain-points.md

 ---
 Title: 'User Pain Points'
-Description: 'Refers to issues a user incounters when using a program or website.'
+Description: 'Refers to issues users encounter when using a website or an application, or with real-world tasks.'
-Subject:
- - 'Developer Tools'
+Subjects:
  - 'Web Design'
- - 'Web Development'
 Tags:
- - 'Best Practices'
- - 'Developement'
+ - 'Design'
  - 'UI'
  - 'UX'
 ContentCatalog: